 Julie carries out the Supporting Families Program for PEI ACL, as the Family Inclusion Facilitator.
-She lives in Victoria West with her family, and her two sons, Joshua & Noah.
+She lives in Victoria West with her family, including her two sons, Joshua and Noah.
 Julie’s family lives navigating the system for those with intellectual disabilities.
-Her vision is to ensure all Individuals with intellectual disabilities will feel included, valued, and contributing members to the diverse communities in which we live in.
+Her vision is to ensure all individuals with intellectual disabilities will feel included, valued, and contributing members to the diverse communities in which we live in.

 Grace Kimpinski, Communications & Fund Development Manager

 Grace loves helping individuals and organizations set and achieve their goals, which is why she is so passionate about the work she does at PEIACL.
 In her free time, Grace does some behind-the-scenes work in theatre, volunteers on a couple of boards for non-profit organizations here on PEI, spends time with her family.